-Thousands of women gather to protest Trump's agenda
+Women descend on Washington to protest Trump's agenda

 Story highlights

-- Several hundred sister marches planned across U.S.
+- Sister marches planned across U.S.

 - Many mothers and daughters to march together

-Washington (CNN)As President Donald Trump settles in for his first full day at the White House, tens of thousands of women are poised to descend on Washington to protest his agenda and demand their voices be heard by the new administration.
+Washington (CNN)Women of all generations streamed on to the National Mall Saturday morning, gathering for the Women's March on Washington to push back on the Republican agenda and offer a sharp rebuke of President Donald Trump's history of derogatory comments about women.

-After a day of grandeur, pomp and circumstance for Trump, buses and planes of protesters arrived in the nation's capital Friday night and Saturday morning -- a reminder of the rancor and anger fueled by the spirited 2016 race between Trump and Hillary Clinton, who has long advocated for women's rights around the globe.
+After a day of grandeur, pomp and circumstance for Trump, buses and planes of protesters arrived in the nation's capital Friday night and Saturday morning.
+Women in pink hats with cat ears -- the now universal symbol of anti-Trump sentiment -- filled the sidewalks near the metro and Amtrak hub at Union Station, a venue that housed a Trump gala for donors and friends just two nights ago.

 The event, formally called the Women's March on Washington, has drawn women with many disparate agendas, leading to some confusion and controversy about the central message in the weeks leading up to the march.

-But in interviews, many of the women traveling to Washington said they wanted to bring attention to reproductive rights, the proposed rollback of former President Barack Obama's health care law and the fight for equal pay for men and women.
+But many of the women traveling to Washington said they wanted to bring attention to reproductive rights, the proposed rollback of former President Barack Obama's health care law and the fight for equal pay for men and women.

-Some of the attendees also see the march as a sharp repudiation of Trump's history of offensive and misogynistic comments in the years before he entered presidential politics.

-Several hundred sister marches are planned around the country and the world.
-One of the first occurred Friday night in Brussels where women gathered with candles for a "Lights for Rights" rally to show opposition to Trump.
+Following anti-Trump protests that became heated Friday, the mood among marchers Saturday was jovial and even celebratory as old friends from across the country greeted one another and mothers and daughters walked hand in hand through the crowd.

+Some wore white and blue sashes that said "dissent is patriotic."
+Many carried signs that said "Women Won't Back Down."
+Others bore placards with more colorful references to Trump: "Nasty Women rock" and "Keep your tiny hands off our rights."

+She said she believes Trump is "a man who listens to how people feel."

+"I think he's a smart man, and I think he will see a movement.
+He will see women scared about what's going to happen to the country," Dingell said.

-The women's march on Washington has evolved organically from a post-election call to action on Facebook to an organized effort that will include a roster of high-wattage activists and attendees including feminist Gloria Steinem, actors America Ferrera, Ashley Judd and Scarlett Johansson.
+The march has evolved organically from a post-election call to action on Facebook to an organized effort that will include a roster of high-wattage activists and attendees including feminist Gloria Steinem, singer Katy Perry, actors America Ferrera, Ashley Judd and Scarlett Johansson.

 Leaders and activists from hundreds of left-leaning groups are joining the march, including the NAACP, Planned Parenthood, the American Federation of Teachers, as well as pro-immigrant and pro-environment groups.